ogs22/cookbook/glossary/altitude.md

 The angular height of a star (or other astronomical object) above the horizon;

-A perpendicular line from one edge of a triangle to the vertex opposite that edge.
+A perpendicular line segment from one vertex of a figure or solid to an edge or face opposite to that vertex.
+Also the length of such a line segement.